sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## PatchNonEmployeeSchemaAttribute
+## Patch a Schema Attribute for Non-Employee Source

 > NonEmployeeSchemaAttribute PatchNonEmployeeSchemaAttribute(ctx, attributeId, sourceId).JsonPatchOperation(jsonPatchOperation).Execute()

-Patch a Schema Attribute for Non-Employee Source
+This end-point patches a specific schema attribute for a non-employee SourceId.
+Requires role context of `idn:nesr:update`

 ### Example